 On October 1-8, climate activists across the Caribbean will mobilize to call attention to the urgent need for governments to take adaptation measures that keep communities safe.
-Action for Adaptation is an event organized by the Caribbean Climate Network (CCN) and partnering organizations and individuals across the region.
+Action for Adaptation is an event organized by the Caribbean Climate Network (CCN) and partnering organizations and individuals across the region, with the support of Open Society Foundations.
 For this initiative, activists will be hosting a range of events like conferences, discussion spaces, art events, movie showings and more.

 In the face of climate change, more and more people are concerned about the effects they are already seeing in their daily lives.
 From drought to sea level rise, the Caribbean is at the forefront of this moment in history and many people are concerned about the safety of their communities’ infrastructure when the next climate disaster happens.
 For this reason, the Caribbean Climate Network is mobilizing to support activists who want to ensure that their countries adopt the necessary measures that will protect lives and property in the coming years.

 “The time to start adapting was yesterday, but to adapt effectively takes time.
 Planning ahead to actually accomplish an action and organizing something larger than you would usually do takes a lot of work, and Caribbean Climate Network is helping you with your action, and joining it with actions around the region, amplifying the effects of the community on the whole.
 This is the real difference.” – Katrina Khan-Roberts, CCN Member